curioswitch/pyvoy/README.md

 uv run pyvoy -h
 ```

+### Docker

+> [!NOTE]
+> This is an initial pattern and we will iterate on it, notably it will be good to remove the python version
+> from the environment variables.

+For production deployments to containers, we recommend running Envoy directly without the pyvoy CLI to avoid potential
+issues with subprocess spawning.
+The pyvoy CLI simply spawns Envoy with an appropriate YAML config and environment
+variables for loading the dynamic module.
+You can see the example [Dockerfile](./example/docker/) for how to set up
+the config and environment for running Envoy directly.

+Note that the pyvoy CLI with `--print-envoy-config` is run within the Dockerfile to easily set up the config.
+This is
+convenient for simple cases and should run well for normal deployments.
+But for experienced Envoy users that want to
+configure other aspects of Envoy, we also recommend managing the Envoy config in your codebase and adding it to the
+container - you can then tweak any and all Envoy parameters to meet your needs.

 ## Benchmarks

 We have some [preliminary benchmarks](bench/run_benchmark.py) just to understand how the approach works specifically for